 Progress indicators can be used in basket abandonment emails to highlight how long customers have left to checkout, or how much more they need to spend to qualify for free delivery.

-Progress Bars are an incredibly useful tool to let your consumers know how far away they are from completing certain actions, such as completing a purchase, or qualifying for free delivery.
+Progress Bars are an incredibly useful conversion rate optimisation tool to let your consumers know how far away they are from completing certain actions, such as completing a purchase, or qualifying for free delivery.

 In other situations, it can help to improve average order values by providing reasons to add more shopping baskets.
 A Progress Bar which tells them they can have free shipping if they spend £10 more encourages people to add more shopping baskets.